teejayen/teejayen.github.io/resume.md

 * Developed automated documentation integrations for IT Glue, including client Office 365 configuration, and AEM software audits
 * Implementation and management of Unified Communications solution, based on whitelabel BroadWorks platform provided by Novum Networks
 * Implementation and management of Windows Deployment Services to reduce average workstation run up from 2 hours to less than 30 minutes
+* Developed and implemented minimum security standards baseline compliance system for all managed clients

 ### New Age Solutions, Brisbane.
 January 2011 - April 2014